TrevorPilley/phone-number-parser/README.md

 var phoneNumber = PhoneNumber.Parse("+441142726444");

 // If the phone number string is not in international format:
-// Specify the ISO 3166 Alpha-2 code for the country as the second parameter. var phoneNumber = PhoneNumber.Parse("01142726444", "GB"); // Alternatively the typed CountryInfo PhoneNumber.Parse("01142726444", CountryInfo.UnitedKingdom);
+// Specify the typed CountryInfo instance as the second parameter. var phoneNumber = PhoneNumber.Parse("01142726444", CountryInfo.UnitedKingdom); // Alternatively the ISO 3166 Alpha-2 code for the country PhoneNumber.Parse("01142726444", "GB");
 ```

 There are 3 overloads for TryParse: